gparlakov/ng_contrib/README.md

 # ng_contrib
 A repository for the project to clone an angular fork repo from a linux container running on Windows.
 Goal is to have angular build in its 'natural' environment.

-## Rationale
+## Issue
 I had issues that the `build.sh` and `test.sh` would not be able to run on _Linux subsytem for Windows_ or would get CRLF line endings when git cloned.
-And also I wanted to learn docker.
+I also wanted to learn docker.

+## Goal
+Prove that one can develop with locally installed `docker` and `vs code` and nothing more.

 ## Solution
 1. Have a docker container running linux + node + yarn (as pointed out [here](https://github.com/angular/angular/blob/master/docs/DEVELOPER.md#prerequisite-software))